Lalit Narayan Mishra: Assassination

 As Minister of Railways, he visited Samastipur on 2 January 1975 to declare the Samastipur-Darbhanga broad gauge railway line open.
-A bomb explosion on the dais seriously injured him.
-He was rushed to the railway hospital at Danapur, where he died the next day.
+A bomb explosion on the day seriously injured him.
+He was taken from Samastipur to the railway hospital at Danapur, where he died the next day.

 Investigation and trial

 Indira Gandhi blamed "foreign elements" for the murder, probably referring to the CIA.
 His brother Jagannath Mishra denied the claim that LN Mishra and Indira Gandhi had received bribes from the KGB as alleged in the Mitrokhin Archives; the Congress Party describes the book as "pure sensationalism and vague".

 On 26 July 2012, the Supreme Court stated that it will go into the causes of delay as even after 33 years, the trial was yet to conclude in the session court.
 As of July 2013, the 27-year-old man accused of the murder was 65 years old.
 Of the 39 witnesses he cited to prove his innocence, 31 have died.
 More than 20 different judges have heard his case over the years, supposedly on a day-by-day basis.

 After 39 years of trial, on 8 December 2014 four men accused of Mishra's murder were found guilty by a Delhi court.
 A fifth accused in the case had died.
 Three Ananda Marga followers, Santoshanand, Sudevanand and Gopalji, along with advocate Ranjan Dwivedi, were held guilty of murdering Mishra and two others.
 They were sentenced to life imprisonment by district judge and were fined amounts ranging from Rs 25,000 and Rs 20,000.
 The court noted that Prabhat Ranjan Sarkar, the religious leader of Ananda Marga, was jailed following his accusations in a murder case so his followers murdered Mishra to build pressure on Indira Gandhi government to release Sarkar.
 Sarkar was later acquitted.
 The court also noted that the six Ananda Marga followers met at a village in Bhagalpur district, Bihar and planned the conspiracy in 1973.
-In a recent trial, the High Court quashed the verdict of the lower trial court and all the four accused have been acquitted as the evidence provided by C.B.I. could not convince the High Court bench.
+Appeal was filed by the convicted accused in Delhi High Court in 2015 wherein bail was granted and appeal was admitted.
+The Appeal filed by the convicted accused is now being heard at final hearing stage in Delhi High Court and in a recent development an application has also been filed in the appeal in High Court in lieu of Supreme Court order dated 13.10.2023 in SLP(Crl.)
+No. 13467/2023, Vaibhav Mishra v.
+CBI & Ors. which will be heard along with the main appeal.